Betty Catroux

-Betty Catroux (born Betty Saint in 1945) is a Brazilian-born French former Chanel model, and fashion icon.
+Betty Catroux (born Betty Saint in 1945) is a Brazilian-born French former Chanel model.
 She has been cited as a muse by both Yves Saint Laurent and Tom Ford.

 Early life

 She was born in Brazil in 1945, the only child of Carmen Saint, a Brazil-born French socialite, and Elim O'Shaughnessy (1907–1966), an American diplomat.
 The first four years of her life were spent in Brazil before her mother ended a short marriage with a Brazilian man and took her to Paris.
 She had an easy childhood due to her privileged upbringing.

 She did not know who her father was until the age of 12, when she discovered that her mother's "friend" was very similar to her in features.
 She asked her mother about the peculiar situation, to which Carmen confirmed her thoughts.